Enroll in a Military Friendly School with internationally focused online and in-person master’s programs.

 Our location in Monterey provides easy access to the Fort Ord Commissary and facilities at the Defense Language Institute and the Naval Postgraduate School.

-Improving language and intercultural competence is integrated into the core curricula of all degree programs at the Institute: students in our policy and management programs take courses taught in their chosen language of study and courses in intercultural studies; students in our language teaching and translation and interpretation programs are sought after by employers worldwide.
+Studying a second language and intercultural competence are integrated into the curriculum.
 Our international campus has students from around the world, so you are not only studying language and interculturality in class but also practicing daily with your classmates.